plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.2.3 Resigning from Roles

-As a Partner, you may decline a Role assignment or resign from a Role at any time, unless you’ve agreed otherwise.
+As a Associé, you may decline a Role assignment or resign from a Role at any time, unless you’ve agreed otherwise.

 ### 1.3 Circles